* This information replaces FIS 002 Definitions

 BUILDING USE CREDITS

 Building Use Credits are funds that are set aside from Facilities and Administrative (F&A)/Indirect Cost recoveries on sponsored grants and contracts.
-See FIS 605: Building Use Credits.
+For more information, see Building Use Credits in Fiscal Policy-Rule #03-160-600 Constructions and Plant Funds.

 CANCELLED (CASHED) CHECK COPIES